John DiMaggio

-John William DiMaggio (/dɪˈmaeʒiou/ dim-AZH-ee-oh; born September 4, 1968) is an American actor.
-His various voice roles include Bender in Futurama, Jake the Dog in Adventure Time, Marcus Fenix in the Gears of War series, Dr. Drakken in Kim Possible, Hak Foo in Jackie Chan Adventures, The Scotsman in Samurai Jack, Brother Blood in Teen Titans and Teen Titans Go!, Shnitzel in Chowder, Rico in The Penguins of Madagascar, Fu Dog in American Dragon: Jake Long, Hammerhead and Sandman in The Spectacular Spider-Man, Aquaman in Batman: The Brave and the Bold, King Zøg on Disenchantment, Jocktopus in Fish Hooks, Niblet on Pound Puppies, Angus Ron Shackelton in Middlemost Post, Wakka and Kimahri in Final Fantasy X, Rath in the Ben 10 franchise, Crosshairs, Leadfoot, Nitro Zeus, Transit and Stratosphere in the Transformers film franchise, and Gonza in the English version of Princess Mononoke.
+John William DiMaggio (/dɪˈmaedʒou/ dim-AJ-oh; born September 4, 1968) is an American actor.
+He is known for voicing Bender in Futurama and Jake the Dog in Adventure Time.

-Early life and career
+Early life

-Born and raised in North Plainfield, New Jersey, DiMaggio graduated from North Plainfield High School in 1986 where he acted in theater productions.
+DiMaggio was born on September 4, 1968, and raised in North Plainfield, New Jersey.
+DiMaggio graduated from North Plainfield High School in 1986 where he acted in theater productions.
 One of his schoolmates was political strategist Steve Schmidt.
 He attended Rutgers University, majoring in theater, although he dropped out his junior year.
 DiMaggio started doing stand up comedy, where he did impressions and decided to become a voice actor after befriending Zak Orth.